-

 Signing Agents:

 Remember, signing agents are also notaries.
-But allnotaries are not signing agents.
+But not all notaries are signing agents.
 The difference is that a signing agent needs to have additional training and a broader knowledge base than a traditional notary.
 This is because they must be trained to handle important load documents, like mortgages.
-Many real estate professionals expand their notary certification to being a certified signing agent.
+Many real estate professionals expand their notary certification to become a certified signing agent.
 That’s because the transactions done are often complicated.

 They usually appear in the final stages of a financial transaction for the purpose of facilitating document handling.
 Just as a notary helps to prevent potential fraud, the same is true for a signing agent.